consoledotdev/home/content/confirm.md

 Listen to interviews with interesting people in the devtools space.
-From security to dev focused infrastructure, and from homomorphic encryption to privacy ad decentralization, we discuss the technical details around devtools.
+From security to dev focused infrastructure, and from homomorphic encryption to privacy and decentralization, we discuss the technical details around devtools.

 {{< a-link icon-right="arrow-right" url="/podcast/" text="Listen to episodes" >}}